AlexanderMoerseburg/BulkRNASeq/README.md

     make SalmonGRCh38Index

-Depending on which transcript you choosed.
+Depending on which transcripts you choosed.

 #### Run Snakemake pipeline